|

 of Exposure 3

-interested in giving it a try.
+had been released for Lightroom.
 Now, I have to say from the outset that

 I've never been into filter effects when taking photographs and am even